Miguel Enríquez (privateer): Second term of Danío

-Enríquez expected to emerge stronger from this process, however, his relationship with Danío quickly took a turn for the worst.
+Enríquez expected to emerge stronger from this process, however, his relationship with Danío quickly took a turn for the worse.
 It is likely that the governor felt that the privateer was not willing to cooperate or help him during the investigation.
 The remainder of Enríquez's enemies may have noticed this and pursued his favor, leaving Pozo and his faction alone.
 During the course of the trial, the animosity between Danío and the privateer became evident.
 The residents of San Juan were surprised, being familiar with their prior affinity.
 None of them publicly declared the reason for the conflicts due to the contentious nature of the actions done during their partnership.
 Under these circumstances, Enríquez found himself in a familiar position.
-With Danío's opposition, his privateering venture was endangered.
-Once again Enríquez was forced to defend his role in the defense and supply of Puerto Rico from those that tried to minimize its importance.
-Despite this, he was able to keep a number of vessels constantly active, being the owner of at least 20.
-Enríquez did everything within his reach to keep a de facto monopoly over the local economy and despite the political tension, he was still turning a considerable profit.
-The ships usually left San Juan without established routes or return dates, capturing their preys as they encountered them.
-Even when they left with a predetermined destination, desertion and other factors commonly complicated their voyages.
-For the most part, the ships operated under the discretion of their respective captains.
-On occasion, they would even randomly ambush local vessels claiming that they were captures to "prevent contraband".
-Their tactics also placed them at odds with friendly ships, such as the Santo Domingo-based La Concordia, which nearly captured La Modista.
+Danío's first attempt to challenge this dominance was timid, he fomented more guarda costas and facilitated the emergence of new privateers.
+Among them there was Miguel de Ubides, a vocal critic of Enríquez, who received the authorization to purchase a ship from the governor of Margarita.
+Upon learning of this, the privateer quickly moved his connections.
+Enríquez wrote to the governor of Margarita and requested that the ship was not sold to anyone from Puerto Rico.
+Valvidia, who was also the bishop of Margarita, also interceded in his favor.
+When Ubides arrived, he was told that the ship was no longer for sale.
+He received the same response in the ports of Cumaná and La Guaira.